The Ultimate Truck Preventative Maintenance Checklist

-Trucks are pushed thousands of miles every single day, often carrying extremely heavy loads along for the ride.
-While trucks are designed to take some abuse, nothing can withstand that level of stress forever.
-Get the most mileage out of your trucks with this truck preventative maintenance checklist.
+Trucks are pushed thousands of miles daily carrying heavy loads.
+While they’re designed to take some abuse, nothing can withstand that stress level forever.
+Get the most mileage out of your trucks with this preventative truck maintenance checklist.

 Truck repairs are expensive.
-Preventative maintenance for trucks can make sure that your engine hums, brakes grab, and undercarriage stays rust free.
-Follow our preventative maintenance plan to keep your trucks on the road and cruising properly long into the future.
+Preventative truck maintenance makes sure the engine hums, the brakes grab, and the undercarriage stays rust-free.
+Follow our maintenance plan to keep your trucks on the road long into the future.

 Change Oil Regularly

 Fresh oil is key to keeping any engine in good shape.
-Neglecting regular oil changes is punching a quick ticket to premature mechanical failure.
-While most manufacturers recommend an oil change every 5,000-7,000 miles, oil change frequency can depend on a few things.
-Some factors that affect how regularly you should change your oil include:
+Skipping oil changes is punching a quick ticket to mechanical failure.
+While most manufacturers recommend an oil change every 5,000 to 7,000 miles, oil change frequency depends on a few things, including:

-• Driving conditions: External conditions could significantly affect how often you change your engine oil.
-Environmental factors like extreme temperatures or rough terrain can necessitate earlier oil changes.
+- Driving conditions: External conditions significantly affect how often you change your engine oil.
+Environmental factors like extreme temperatures or rough terrain necessitate earlier oil changes.

-If your engine oil color is dark and smoke is coming from your exhaust pipe, you probably need to change your oil.
-Exhaust pipe smoke is a bad sign in general, regardless of if you have a traditional or diesel engine.
-If your engine oil was recently changed but you still seem to be having oil issues, check your oil filter.
-Oil maintenance for trucks is the most straightforward step of our truck preventative maintenance checklist.
+If your engine oil is dark and smoke is coming from your exhaust pipe, you probably need to change your oil.
+Exhaust pipe smoke is a bad sign regardless of whether you have a traditional or diesel engine.
+Check your oil filter to see if your engine oil was recently changed.
+Truck oil maintenance is the most straightforward step of our truck preventative maintenance checklist.

 Check the Brakes

-Brake failure can lead to terrifying accidents, especially with worn-out tank trucks.
-Commercial truck brake parts wear surprisingly fast and need to be regularly replaced.
+Brake failure can lead to accidents, especially with worn-out tank trucks.
+Commercial truck brakes wear surprisingly fast and need to be regularly replaced.

 Keep Your Tires Properly Inflated

-Always be sure to support your tires with the right amount of pressure.
-Underinflated tires create a drag on fuel efficiency and damage your wheels over time.
-On the other hand, overinflated tires are prone to dangers like blowouts and tread wear.
+Be sure to support your tires with the right amount of pressure.
+Underinflated tires drag fuel efficiency and damage your wheels over time.
+Overinflated tires are prone to dangers like blowouts and tread wear.

-Use a pressure monitor to make sure your tires are getting the right amount of pressure.
-To find out the right amount of pressure for your tires, consult your owners manual or simply check the rim of your tire for markings.
+Use a pressure monitor to make sure your tires get the right amount of pressure.
+To find out the right amount, consult your owner’s manual or check the rim of your tire for markings.

 Take Care of the Truck Body

-Body corrosion is one of the leading reasons that trucks retire earlier than expected.
-Rust is an inevitability, but it can be slowed down with these best practices:
+Body corrosion is one of the leading reasons trucks retire earlier than expected.
+Rust is inevitable, but it can be slowed down with these best practices:

-• Wash your truck every 10 days.
-For best results, perform a tank body wash after every haul, especially if you’re traveling in snowy and wet conditions.
+- Wash your truck every 10 days.
+For the best results, perform a tank body wash after every haul, especially if you’re traveling in snowy and wet conditions.

 Protect the Engine Belt

-The engine belt is the driving force of your truck and is crucial for maintenance for trucks.
+The engine belt is the driving force of your truck and crucial for truck maintenance.
 These durable rubber bands are responsible for stabilizing the mechanical components of your engine, including the alternator and air compressor.
 Although engine belts are robust, they break down over time.
 As a best practice, check your belts frequently and replace them every 50,000 miles.

 Replace Worn Parts

 Stockpile parts you know you’ll need.
-It’s best to purchase equipment in bulk in case a manufacturer discontinues a specific product.
-This may cost more upfront, but the investment will prevent you from making expensive fleet purchases later on.
+It’s best to purchase bulk equipment if a manufacturer discontinues a specific product.
+This may cost more upfront, but the investment will prevent you from making expensive fleet purchases later.
 Finally, make sure to adopt the longest-term warranty with each purchase.

 Monitor the Coolant System

-One of the most common mistakes in truck-handling is mismanagement of antifreeze coolant.
-Make sure to use the right fluid and keep the coolant system clean at all times.
+One of the most common mistakes in truck handling is the mismanagement of antifreeze coolant.
+Always use the right fluid and keep the coolant system clean.
 You should also invest in a coolant filter to help maintain balanced fluid levels.

-Set up a truck preventative maintenance schedule to ensure your truck stays in great shape.
-This schedule can be set up on a time frame that works for you—whether it’s every two weeks or every six months.
+Set up a preventative maintenance schedule to keep your truck in great shape.
+This schedule can be set up on a timeframe that works for you, whether it’s every two weeks or every six months.
 We recommend maintaining your trucks as regularly as possible.

 Schedule Professional Inspections

 Keeping up with a maintenance routine can be tough—White Tank & Truck Repair makes it easy.
-Whether it’s hazmat testing, blower truck services, or tank body installations, you’re in good hands.
-Our team protects your vehicle while saving you money.
+Whether it’s hazmat testing, blower truck services, or tank body installations, our team protects your vehicle while saving you money.
+Reach out to our experts to start your truck maintenance today.